-- 3.49 The impact on constraint costs is dependent on the location of the interconnector on the GB network and the level of onshore reinforcement built to accommodate the interconnector.
-Further detail regarding optimal locations to connect will be output based upon the constraint costs calculated on the network with the interconnectors under consideration. - 3.50 Constraint costs are incurred on the network when power that is economically "in merit" is limited from outputting due to network restrictions.
-In this event, the ESO will incur balancing mechanism costs to turn down the generation which is not able to output and offer on generation elsewhere on the system to alleviate the constraint. - 3.51 The output of the ETYS and NOA reports provides information on the current state and ongoing developments of the onshore network.
+- 3.52 The impact on constraint costs is dependent on the location of the interconnector on the GB network and the level of onshore reinforcement built to accommodate the interconnector.
+Further detail regarding optimal locations to connect will be output based upon the constraint costs calculated on the network with the interconnectors under consideration. - 3.53 Constraint costs are incurred on the network when power that is economically "in merit" is limited from outputting due to network restrictions.
+In this event, the ESO will incur balancing mechanism costs to turn down the generation which is not able to output and offer on generation elsewhere on the system to alleviate the constraint. - 3.54 The output of the ETYS and NOA reports provides information on the current state and ongoing developments of the onshore network.
 This will be used to provide a general picture of the optimal network areas for accommodating interconnectors from certain countries.
 This will be based on constraint costs attributable to the interconnector under review.
 ETYS and NOA quantify the boundary limitations and present recommended options for reinforcement of the grid.
-This is intrinsically linked to the increasing presence of interconnection in the UK which can cause further strain on boundaries and potentially trigger investment in further reinforcements if the NOA process determines that to be the most economic and efficient course of action.
+This is intrinsically linked to the increasing presence of interconnection in the UK which can cause further strain on boundaries and potentially trigger investment in further reinforcements if the NOA process determines that to be the most economic and efficient course of action. - 3.55 Stakeholders have requested that they would receive greater value from NOA IC if there was increased commentary on how year on year changes in the output of the wider NOA has an impact on the economic value of the outputs of the interconnector study cases within NOA IC. - 3.56 Stakeholders have also provided feedback that we should continue to provide greater insight into how the underlying GB network is impacting the results of NOA IC, as well as how supply demand developments across Europe, as detailed within the FES, are shaping the results of NOA IC.